phunanon/Insitux/README.md

 etc

 ;Filter a vector or string by a function, optionally passing extra arguments.
-;Returns the type of the second argument provided.
+;Return value is the same type as the second argument.
 (filter odd?
 [0 1 2 3])    → [1 3]
 (filter ["e" "l"] "Hello") → "ell"
 (filter = [1 1 2 2 3 3] 3) → [3 3]